-Optimization of Codes: Theorem 4.1 shows how to minimize the number of GOTO statements.
-The algorithm given by [11] is only applicable to the program with nodes whose in-degrees and out-degrees are both two.
+Optimization of Code: Theorem 5.1 shows how to minimize the number of instructions by minimizing the number of GOTO statements.
+The algorithm given by [16] is only applicable to the program with nodes whose in-degrees and out-degrees are both two.
 So, we developed our own algorithm to obtain near optimal solutions for our more general case.

-5.3 Observations
+6.3 Observations